 The Importance of Patience and Grace

-One of the first things you’ll need when dating someone who has been sexually abused is patience.
+One of the first things you’ll need when dating someone who has been sexually abused or in a toxic relationship is patience.
 Trauma can manifest in many different ways, and your partner may have emotional triggers or physical boundaries that might take time to understand.
 This is where the biblical principle of love being patient comes in (1 Corinthians 13:4).

 It’s important to recognize that sexual abuse leaves deep scars, and healing is not something that happens overnight.
 Patience means giving your partner the space to feel safe with you, and sometimes that might look different than what you had expected from the relationship.